magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 In training the mind, it is crucial to overcome sceptical doubt.
 Doubt and uncertainty are powerful obstacles that must be dealt with.
-Investigation of the three fetters of personality view (), blind attachment to rules and practices () and sceptical doubt () is the way out of attachment practised by the Noble Ones ().
+Investigation of the three fetters of personality view (*sakkāya-diṭṭhi*), blind attachment to rules and practices (*sīlabbata-parāmāsa*) and sceptical doubt (*vicikicchā*) is the way out of attachment practised by the Noble Ones (*ariyapuggalā*).
 But at first you just understand these defilements from the books – you still lack insight into how things truly are.
 Investigating personality view is the way to go beyond the delusion that identifies the body as a self.
-This includes attachment to your own body as a self or attaching to other people’s bodies as solid selves. or personality view refers to this thing you call yourself.
+This includes attachment to your own body as a self or attaching to other people’s bodies as solid selves. *Sakkāya-diṭṭhi* or personality view refers to this thing you call yourself.
 It means attachment to the view that the body is a self.
 You must investigate this view until you gain a new understanding and can see the truth that attachment to the body is defilement and it obstructs the minds of all human beings from gaining insight into the Dhamma.

-For this reason, before anything else the preceptor will instruct each new candidate for ordination to investigate the five meditation objects: hair of the head (), hair of the body (), nails (), teeth () and skin ().
+For this reason, before anything else the preceptor will instruct each new candidate for bhikkhu ordination to investigate the five meditation
+objects: hair of the head (*kesā*), hair of the body (*lomā*), nails (*nakhā*), teeth (*dantā*) and skin (*taco*).
 It is through contemplation and investigation that you develop insight into personality view.
 These objects form the most immediate basis for the attachment that creates the delusion of personality view.
 Contemplating them leads to the direct examination of personality view and provides the means by which each generation of men and women who take up the instructions of the preceptor upon entering the community can actually transcend personality view.
 But in the beginning you remain deluded, without insight and hence are unable to penetrate personality view and see the truth of the way things are.
 You fail to see the truth because you still have a firm and unyielding attachment.
 It’s this attachment that sustains the delusion.

 The Buddha taught to transcend delusion.
 The way to transcend it is through clearly seeing the body for what it is.
 With penetrating insight